 The applicant will complete the JustGrants web-based budget form.
 For additional information, see the OJP Grant Application Resource Guide and the Complete the Application in JustGrants - Budget training.
+The budget narrative (i.e., justification for costs) should clearly correspond with each line item computation provided in the budget web-based form.
+The narrative should explain how the applicant estimated and calculated all costs, and how those costs are necessary for the completion of the proposed project.
+The budget should describe costs by year.

-Page 15 of 27 O-BJA-2023-171621 If the applicant is seeking priority consideration under Priority 1(A) and has proposed activities (such as community or stakeholder meetings, community outreach or public awareness campaigns, community participation in project design, implementation, or evaluation, etc.) to incorporate the input and participation of communities that have been historically underserved, marginalized, and adversely affected by inequality, financial support for the identified activities and participation must be reflected in the web-based budget form.
+If the applicant is seeking priority consideration under Priority 1(A) and has proposed activities (such as community or stakeholder meetings, community outreach or public awareness campaigns, community participation in project design, implementation, or evaluation, etc.) to incorporate the input and participation of communities that have been historically underserved, marginalized, and adversely affected by inequality, financial support for the identified activities and participation must be reflected in the web-based budget form.